| Go to: | 01 On-Line Directory | Book Info |

 The sequences may include one called "Radio Zap".
 If your 01/W has the factory names for the Demo Songs, e-mail me and I'll include the list here.

-free-up sequencer memory)
+(Done to free-up sequencer memory)

 To erase Songs you must first unprotect the Songs, Tracks, and Patterns in a few places: